Shaping causality: programmable nonlocal signal generation in long-range spin systems

-\textit{\textbf{Introduction---}} Understanding how information and correlations propagate in non-relativistic many-body systems is a central issue for quantum information processing.
-While non-relativistic quantum systems are not bound to have a finite velocity of information spread, information spread in short-range interacting systems is indeed local as formalized by the Lieb–Robinson bounds \cite{LiebRobinson1972}.
-Locality in non-relativistic many body systems refers to the fact that the spread of information can occur at most ballistically within an effective light cone, with a velocity determined by the coupling strength, and with leakage of information outside the light cone being exponentially suppressed.
-Thus, locality limits information propagation and shapes our understanding of entanglement growth, thermalization, and causality~\cite{LiebRobinson1972,Hastings2006,Tran_2021}.
+\textit{\textbf{Introduction---}} Although non-relativistic quantum systems are not fundamentally constrained to exhibit a finite speed for information propagation, information in many-body systems with short-range interactions nevertheless spreads in a locally bounded manner, as formalized by the Lieb–Robinson bounds~\cite{LiebRobinson1972}.
+These bounds dictate that the spread of information occurs at most ballistically within an effective light cone, with a velocity determined by the coupling strength, and with leakage of information outside the light cone being at least exponentially suppressed.
+Thus, locality limits information propagation and shapes our understanding of entanglement and correlation growth, thermalization, and causality~\cite{LiebRobinson1972,Hastings2006,sugimoto2022eigenstate,kastner2011diverging, Chen2023SpeedLimits}.